WadElla/personal-website/content/project/Deployment of iot app on 5G edge/index.md

 ---
-title: Example Project
+title: Deployment of IOT Applications on 5G Edge
-summary: An example of using the in-built project page.
+summary: The primary objective of this project was to provide a synopsis of the steps involved in the construction of an offloading framework for arbitrary IoT device tasks.
-date: '2016-04-27T00:00:00Z'
+date: '2022-05-27T00:00:00Z'

 # Optional external URL for project (replaces project detail page).
 external_link: ''